Connor Wong Player Props: Red Sox vs. Twins

-Connor Wong -- hitting .217 with three doubles, three walks and two RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Joe Ryan on the mound, on April 19 at 7:10 PM ET.
+On Thursday, Connor Wong (coming off going 1-for-3 with a double) and the Boston Red Sox play the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
+First pitch is at 1:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Twins.
+He had a one-hit performance in his previous game (1-for-3) against the Twins.

 Connor Wong Game Info & Props vs. the Twins